Blue Coast Hotels Reports FY26 Net Loss; Audited Results Published in Newspapers

 1 Day5 Days1 Month6 Months1 Year5 Years

-How will the Securities Appellate Tribunal's final ruling on the Rs.
-8,500 lakhs Hotel Park Hyatt Goa auction proceeds claim impact Blue Coast Hotels' ability to address its negative net worth and going concern risks?
+How might the Securities Appellate Tribunal's final ruling on the Rs.
+8,500 lakhs auction proceeds claim impact Blue Coast Hotels' ability to resolve its equity deficit and going concern status?

 Blue Coast Hotels Secures SAT Stay on SEBI Recovery Proceedings Following Appeal